 Each year as the tax deadline approaches, the self-employed that have a Solo 401(k) plan have a powerful tool to lower last year’s taxes and put away a meaningful amount for retirement too.

 Your business entity type will determine when your tax deadline is.
-Entities formed as S-Corps or Partnerships typically have a March 15th deadline, and all other entity types like LLCs and sole proprietors have April 15th deadline.
-However, in 2020, the IRS has pushed the deadline to May 17th for individuals, so sole proprietors may have a little more time.
+Entities formed as S-Corps or Partnerships typically have a March 15th deadline, and all other entity types like LLCs and sole proprietors will have April 15th deadline.
+However, in 2021, the deadline for individuals is April 18th, so sole proprietors may have a little more time.
 Please verify your contribution and tax deadline with your tax advisor.

 How Are the Employer vs. Employee Contribution Deadlines and Limits Different with a Solo 401(k)?

 Remember that with a Solo 401(k), you can contribute to your 401(k) in two different ways — both as an employee and as an employer.
-As an employee you could have contributed up to $19,500 in 2020 (similar limits apply in 2021) and another $6,500 as a catch-up contribution if you are 50+ years of age.
+As an employee you could have contributed up to $19,500 in 2021 (limits increased for 2022) and another $6,500 as a catch-up contribution if you are 50+ years of age.
 Know that the “employee” deadline for contributions is December 31, while the “employer” deadline is your tax deadline.

 How to Determine the Amount You Can Contribute as an Employer?